pnbruckner/ha-illuminance/README.md

 # Illuminance Sensor
-Estimates outdoor illuminance based on either sun elevation or time of day.
-In either case, the value is adjusted based on current weather conditions.
+Creates a `sensor` entity that estimates outdoor illuminance based on either sun elevation or time of day.
+In either case, the value is adjusted based on current weather conditions obtained from another, existing entity.

 ## Modes of operation
 Two modes are available: normal & simple.
 The desired mode is selected via the [configuration](#configuration-variables).